Local development setup

 docker compose

-If you do not need or want to run your local code but want to run a set of Greenhouse images we provide a setup with docker compose and can be started via
+If you do not need or want to run your local code but want to run a set of Greenhouse images we provide a setup with docker compose:

-The network-host.docker-compose.yaml provides the same setup starting all containers in host network mode.
+image manually, in that case follow the steps above.(Alternative) The network-host.docker-compose.yaml provides the same setup but starts all containers in host network mode instead.

 Bootstrap